sonic-net/SONiC/quickstart.md

 - Install SONiC.

     **Note** There are many options to install SONiC ONIE image on a ONIE-enabled switch.
-    For more installation options, visit the [project wiki](https://github.com/opencomputeproject/onie/wiki/Quick-Start-Guide).
+    For more installation options, visit the [ONIE](https://github.com/opencomputeproject/onie/wiki/Quick-Start-Guide).

 Here, we assume you have uploaded SONiC image onto a http server.
 Once you are in ONIE, you can first configure a management IP and default gateway for your switch, and then install the SONiC image from the http server.